IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“And so it would seem that the **denial of the reality of time** is not so very paradoxical after all.
 It was called paradoxical because it seemed to contradict our experience so violently-to compel us to treat so much as illusion which appears *prima facie* to give knowledge of reality.
 But we now see that our experience of time-centring as it does about the specious present-would be no less illusory if there were a real time in which the realities we experience existed.
 The specious present of our observations-varying as it does from you to me-cannot correspond to the present of the events, observed.
 And consequently the past and future of our observations could not correspond to the past and future of the events observed.
 On either hypothesis-whether we take time as real or as unreal-everything is observed in a specious present, but nothing, not even the observations themselves, can ever be in a specious present.
 And in that case I do not see that we treat experience as much more illusory when we say that nothing is ever in a present at all, than when we say that everything passes through some entirely different present.”[From the <a href="https://en.wikipedia.org/wiki/The_Unreality_of_Time" target="_blank">The Unreality of Time</a> (1908) paper.]

 ― <a href="https://en.wikipedia.org/wiki/J._M._E._McTaggart" target="_blank">J. M. E. McTaggart</a>

->“Do not unjustly eat fish the water has given up,<br>
->    And do not desire as food the flesh of slaughtered animals,<br>
-Or the white milk of mothers who intended its pure draught<br>
-for their young, not noble ladies.<br>
-And do not grieve the unsuspecting birds by taking eggs;<br>
-for injustice is the worst of crimes.<br>
-And spare the honey which the bees get industriously from the flowers of fragrant plants;<br>
-For they did not store it that it might belong to others,<br>
-Nor did they gather it for bounty and gifts.<br>
-I washed my hands of all this; and wish that I<br>
-Perceived my way before my hair went gray!”<br>

->“To let go from my hand a flea that I have caught is a kinder act than to bestow a dirhem on a man in need.
-There is no difference between the black earless creature which I release and the Black Prince of Kinda who bound the tiara (on his head).
-Both of them take precaution (against death); and life is dear to it (the flea), and it passionately desires the means of living.”

->“The world holds two classes of men; intelligent men without religion, and religious men without intelligence.”

->“Do not suppose the statements of the prophets to be true; they are all fabrications.
-Men lived comfortably till they came and spoiled life.
-The sacred books are only such a set of idle tales as any age could have and indeed did actually produce.”

-― <a href="https://en.wikipedia.org/wiki/Al-Ma%CA%BFarri" target="_blank">Al-Ma'arri</a><span style="color:Chartreuse">(973-1057, 1st recorded vegan in history, Arab philosopher, poet, and writer and is regarded as one of the greatest classical Arabic poets)</span>

 >“Skepticism, while logically impeccable, is psychologically impossible, and there is an element of frivolous insincerity in any philosophy which pretends to accept it.”